 This reader writes, ‘nobody thinks about this.’
 He might be correct in writing this.
 After all, look at the high statistic of second marriage divorces.
 So, the takeaway is, if you want to be happy in second marriage, be realistic and true to your heart that you can take on this situation, that you WANT to take it on.

 He also writes, ‘The pressure is on the new spouse.
 They have no room to screw up.’
 First of all EVERYONE screws up and everyone has the right to screw up.
 The pressure is not on the new spouse but rather both people in the second marriage.

 They need to work together as a team, they need to communicate with each other, and they need to prevent harboring resentment.
 They also need to make time for themselves.
 Why?
 Because the problems and issues in the family are always going to be there and needing to be managed but the opportunities for good times together are fleeting.

 Mini-vacations and date nights need to be planned well ahead and be built into the program of the second marriage.
 An effort to make each other feel loved and sexy and appreciated and respected is completely necessary for a second marriage to work.

 Here’s the thing.
 I think all divorced people come with baggage (and by the way, so do all single people.)
 That said, divorced people are beautiful, wonderful people who prefer monogamy (since they chose to get married in the first place) and who just want to be loved and cherished and happy.

-I don’t think divorced people have fairytale-like expectations of second marriage (although I have to confess that I do).
-But rather they want the peace and warmth and happiness that was lacking in their first marriage.
+I don’t think divorced people have fairytale-like expectations of second marriage.
+I think they understand that second marriage problems are real.
+But, they want the peace and warmth and happiness that was lacking in their first marriage.
 Is that too much to ask?
 Nope.